-Truthfully, it’s not easy or cheap to eat healthy all day, every day.
+Truthfully, it’s not easy to find tips on eating healthy on a budget, every day.
 But, the health benefits of eating good foods aren’t easy to ignore.
-Learn how to eat healthy on a budget!
+Learn from this list of how to eat healthy on a budget!

 Hi, I’m Rebecca, and I’ve got some great ideas on how you can eat healthy while on a budget!